 Adding a CNAME record

 What is a 3-level domain?
-It’s a domain that looks like that something.domain.com.
+It’s a domain that looks like something.domain.com.
 Those domains work fine for simple tracking and are easy to integrate.
 The integration is performed via creating a CNAME record.
 A CNAME record is created on your domain registrar side.
 Here we will have GoDaddy example but the principle is pretty much the same for all.

 1. Go to your domain DNS settings